Mahmoud al-Mashhadani: Political career

 In that same interview, after being told about the kidnapping of a Sunni parliament member, Mashhadani replied with "Why kidnap this Muslim woman?
 Instead of Tayseer, why not kidnap Margaret or Jwan?", Margaret referring to Assyrian Christians and Jwan referring to Kurds.
 In late July 2006 at a speech before a UN-sponsored conference on transitional justice and reconciliation in Baghdad he said "Just get your hands off Iraq and the Iraqi people and Muslim countries, and everything will be all right."
 Later, in the same speech, he added, " What has been done in Iraq is a kind of butchery of the Iraqi people."
 He also added comments criticizing Israeli military action in Lebanon.

 On September 6, 2006, Mashhadani expressed grave concern for the government of Iraq if its attempts at national reconciliation fail.
 "We have three to four months, and if the country does not survive this, the boat will sink," he said.

 On June 10, 2007, political blocs in Iraq agreed to replace Mashhadani, most likely with another Sunni lawmaker.
 The consensus was reached after reports that Mashhadani's bodyguards assaulted a Shi'ite legislator, the culmination of a series of "thuggish" acts by the speaker.
 Mashhadani had also controversially called suicide bombers who kill Americans "heroes".

 On December 17, 2008 he announced that he would resign over the chaos that had erupted in parliament among legislators over whether Muntadhar al-Zaidi, the journalist who threw his shoes at President George W. Bush at a December 14 press conference with Prime Minister Nouri al-Maliki, should be freed from jail.
 The Iraqi Parliament accepted his resignation on December 23.

+On 13 March 2024, five parliamentarians including Mashhadani announced the creation of the al-Sadara coalition.
+In May, al-Sadara allied with the Progress Party.

+On 31 November 2024, he was elected as the Speaker of the Council of Representatives with 182 votes, supported by the Progress Party and a coalition of Shia parties.
+On 5 August 2025, a dispute between Mashhadani and his first deputy speaker, Muhsin Al-Mandalawi, developed over the right to conduct parliamentary sessions.
+During the conflict 150 laws and 23 interpellations were stalled.
+Al-Aalem Al-Jadeed reported that Mashhadani led a "last-minute" meeting with Mandalawi and second deputy speaker Shakhawan Abdulla over the conflict on 21 August.
+The same day it was announced that the house of representatives would reconvene for three sessions the next week.